FrederikTobner/JANUS/book/src/chapter-02-getting-started/prerequisites.md

 Before diving into OS development, you need a solid foundation in several areas.
 This isn't application programming where the OS handles the hard parts—we're building the OS itself.

+[!side]
+If you can write a linked list in C and understand what `mov eax, 5` does, you're ready.
+[/!side]

 ## Required Knowledge

 ### Programming Skills